amaliestokholm/amaliestokholm.github.io/_posts/2022-08-22-my-academic-iPad.md

 I got a refurbed iPad Pro as a birthday gift.
 I bough an Apple Pen, a Paperlike screen protector and a case for it (so I don't break it too easily).

-I uninstalled most apps, changed the wallpaper, and installed my paper reference manager <a href="https://zotero.org" target="_blank">Zotero</a>).
+I uninstalled most apps, changed the wallpaper, and installed my paper reference manager <a href="https://zotero.org" target="_blank" rel="noopener">Zotero</a>.
 And that is it.
 My idea is that this iPad is supposed to be a bit 'dumb' with few-to-no distractions and only a nice set-up just for reading.

 <br>

 ---
 ## What is Zotero?
-Zotero is a free and open-source reference manager you can use to manage bibliographic metadata and notes of research papers.
+<a href="https://zotero.org" target="_blank" rel="noopener">Zotero</a> is a free and open-source reference manager you can use to manage bibliographic metadata and notes of research papers.
 From it, you can extract bibtex-entries or bibliographies of research papers rather easily.

 Furthermore, Zotero has a decent built-in pdf viewer and annotator so you can take notes and highlight passages while reading the paper.
 This last part is what I want to use it for on my academic iPad.

 <br>
 ## What is Obsidian?
 However, I also want to easily get an overview of all of my notes on a single paper.
-For this I use a workflow that connects Zotero with my note-taking app<a href="https://obsidian.md" target="_blank">Obsidian</a> and saves my notes in a readable, searchable, nice-looking markdown file.
+For this I use a workflow that connects Zotero with my note-taking app <a href="https://obsidian.md" target="_blank">Obsidian</a> and saves my notes in a readable, searchable, nice-looking markdown file.

 As mentioned in my post on <a href="/blog/2022/08/22/my-Obsidian/" target="_blank">my Obsidian</a>, Obsidian is a note-taking and knowledge management app that saves all of your notes in plain markdown files in a local folder.
 It is a free tool and because it stores the data locally in simple text files, you do not rely on a cloud-service or on keep using Obsidian for the rest of your working life.
 The notes will always be readable to you and you can always access them.

 I use it as a repository for notes, ideas, code snippets, and lists, but there are many different ways of using it.
-One strength of Obsidian is the many community-driven plug-ins that adds amazing functionalities and customizations so you can design the workflow that suits you the best.
+One strength of Obsidian is the many community-driven plug-ins that adds amazing functionalities and customizations so you can design the workflow that best suits you.

 <br>